Special relativity and the rod/slot paradox – III – Lorentz transformation causes inclination angles

 For our scenario we describe events in a reference frame A by respective xA-, yA-, tA-coordinates (measured in A):

-For the given setup let us write down the required formulas of the Lorentz transformation [LT] of general event coordinates between our two reference frames A and B (and their coordinate systems) :
+But let us first write down the required formulas of the Lorentz transformation [LT] of general event coordinates between our two reference frames A and B (and their coordinate systems) :

 \[ \begin{align} x_B \,&=\, \gamma_x \, (\,x_A + \nu_x * t_A\, ), &\quad x_A \,&=\, \gamma_x \, (\,x_B – \nu_x * t_B\, ) \\[8pt] y_B \,&=\, y_A &\quad y_A \,&=\, y_B \\[8 pt] t_B \,&=\, \gamma_x \, (\, t_A + \nu_x / c^2 * x_A \,) &\quad t_A \,&=\, \gamma_x \, (\, t_B – \nu_x / c^2 * x_B \,) \end{align} \]